bin-cli/bin-cli/README.md

 echo "Using PHP " .
 PHP_VERSION . "\n";
 ```

+This does mess with automatic syntax detection in many editors though, so you may want to [add the `.php` extension](#script-extensions).

 ### Docker shim

 Similarly, you could create shims for commands that need to be run inside a Docker container: